whistlegraph/2022.aesthetic.computer/README.txt

   - [] Use https://wicg.github.io/video-rvfc/ for video frame updates.

  ❤️Side Missions❤️
+  - [] How to limit the number of Frame's in the start of a disk?
+       Perhaps I could have a hidden meta-programming setup line at the top?
   - [] (disk.js:28) Make this a boot choice via the index.html file?
   - [] Fix skippy scale rendering of pixels on non-retina displays.
   - [] Bake `wrap` and `pixel` into the api.
 2022.02.01.02.46 (JAS) [via sage.js]